 Major Capital projects are listed individually; Minor projects (i.e., safety, rehabilitation) are grouped and shown by facility.

 The Construction and System Preservation Minor Projects programs include those projects which are scheduled to begin construction within the six-year period.
 Only those projects that the MDTA can afford to complete, given the most recent revenue forecast, are included in the CTP.
-Project funding phases included in the CTP are:
+Project work phases included in the CTP are:

 - Design & Engineering,